Profumo affair: Christine Keeler, Mandy Rice-Davies, and Lord Astor

 Christine Keeler, born in Uxbridge in 1942, left school at age 15 with no qualifications and took a series of short-lived jobs in shops, offices and cafés.
 She aspired to be a model, and at age 16 had a photograph published in Tit-Bits magazine.
 In August 1959, Keeler found work as a topless showgirl at Murray's Cabaret Club in Beak Street, Soho.
-This long-established club attracted a distinguished clientele who, Keeler wrote, "could look but could not touch".
+This long-established club attracted a distinguished clientèle of whom Keeler wrote that they "could look but could not touch".

 Shortly after starting at Murray's, Keeler was introduced to a client, the society osteopath Stephen Ward.
 Captivated by Ward's charm, she agreed to move into his flat, in a relationship she has described as "like brother and sister"—affectionate but not sexual.
 Keeler left Ward after a few months to become the mistress of the property dealer Peter Rachman, and later shared lodgings with Mandy Rice-Davies, a fellow Murray's dancer two and a half years her junior.
 The two girls left Murray's and attempted without success to pursue careers as freelance models.
 Keeler also lived for short periods with various boyfriends, but regularly returned to Ward, who had acquired a house in Wimpole Mews, Marylebone.
 There she met many of Ward's friends, among them Lord Astor, a long-time patient who was also a political ally of Profumo.
 She often spent weekends at a riverside cottage that Ward rented on Astor's country estate, Cliveden, in Buckinghamshire.